TrippBarker/HauntyHouse/README.md

 # HauntyHouse
-A JavaFX game written for wowowowow so cool Halloween
+A webpage game written for wowowowow so cool Halloween night of spooky fun